-The DSP-FTA410 Fiber Test Adapter lets you use a DSP-4000 CableAnalyzer[TM] test tool to test and certify fiber optic cable installations.
+The DSP-FTA420/30/40 Fiber Test Adapters (hereafter referred to as the DSP-FTA4XX) lets you use a DSP-4000 CableAnalyzer[TM] test tool to test and certify fiber optic cable installations.
 The fiber test adapter includes the following features:

-- Autotest function measures optical power loss (at 850 nm and 1300 nm) and length on dual-fiber multimode links.
-Provides pass/fail results based on common fiber test standards. - Includes built-in support for SFF (Small Form Factor) link testing. - With a separate laser source (such as the Fluke LS-1310/1550 Laser Source), you can test singlemode fiber at 1310 nm and 1550 nm. - Monitors power at 850 nm, 1300 nm, 1310 nm, and 1550 nm from optical sources, such as test equipment and optical interface cards. - Transmits or receives 850 nm or 1300 nm light for performing quick continuity checks. - Graphic Help screens show you how to make proper fiber connections. - FindFiberTM feature helps you verify optical connectivity. - Allows two-way voice communication over the fiber under test (using two DSP-FTA410 units and the headsets supplied with the DSP-4000 test tool). - Saves fiber test results for printing or uploading to a PC.
+- Autotest function measures optical power loss and length on dual-fiber multimode (DSP-FTA420/440) and singlemode (DSP-FTA430) links.
+Provides pass/fail results based on common fiber test standards. - Includes built-in support for SFF (Small Form Factor) link testing. - Monitors power at 850 nm, 1300 nm, 1310 nm, and 1550 nm from optical sources, such as test equipment and optical interface cards. - Transmits or receives light for performing quick continuity checks. - Graphic Help screens show you how to make the proper fiber connections. - FindFiberTM feature helps you verify optical connectivity. - Allows two-way voice communication over the fiber under test (using a pair of the same model DSP-FTA4XX units and the headsets supplied with the DSP-4000 test tool). - Saves fiber test results for printing or uploading to a PC.